lucmans/digistring/readme.md

 ## GUI controls
 **Mouse controls**
-Left mouse button: Display the frequency corresponding to the cursor's location.
+Left mouse button: Display the frequency and relative amplitude corresponding to the cursor's location.

 **Keyboard controls:**
 `-`/`+`: Decrease/increase the frequency of the generated sine wave or note.
 Note that frame containing samples representing the old frequency has to finish playing before new frame is played.